g40/esj/README.md

 std::string maps to JSON string.

-std::wstring maps to JSON string with support for \UXXXX encoding and decoding (UTF16 anbd UTF32).
+std::wstring maps to JSON string with support for \UXXXX encoding and decoding (UTF16 and UTF32).

 int maps to JSON number (ignores the fractional part when de-serializing).